fancywriter/pdf-zoom/README.md

 ## Implementation

-PDF is great format for printing on paper, but not so great when it comes to reading from electronic devices.
-Usually most PDF documents has margins on each page which makes sense for printing, but waste of precious display space on some devices with smaller screen.
+PDF is a great format for printing on paper, but not so great when it comes to reading from electronic devices.
+Usually, most PDF documents have margins on each page, which makes sense for printing but is a waste of precious display space on some devices with smaller screens.

 Each PDF page has special MediaBox object which basically describes the size of the page.
 Here is the trick: by changing it's values we can "zoom" the page in ignoring empty margins and increasing content size a little bit.